kvdsouza/SafetyPi/README.md

 ## Technical Challenges and Solutions

  - How do you communicate over from one side to another?
-	 - spent a long time (20+ hours working with ESP32 and figuring out many of the kinks).
+	 - spent a long time (30+ hours working with ESP32 and figuring out many of the kinks).
 While I may not have figured it out fully in time for final presentation, I know I'm absolutely very close to getting a solid solution to have more robust printf interfacing to a website.
 Key issues here are synchronicity and keeping track of data and memory as it goes from device to device.
+	 - This is incredibly cool, because of the potential to essentially print information from a Raspberry Pi to a website.
+Thus, thanks to the WEBtoUART file configured with ESP32 on Arduino, we can now have another printf, except not on console but rather on a website.
  - Debugging takes much longer on Arduino IDE and getting used to a new interface definitely took its time; however, it was a great experience diving into something new.
  - Design process was often SNAFU-filled - wanted to break things into smaller chunks but you can never go to small. (i.e. temperature sensor was a little funky on the edges, both required regression calibration and also wasn't often detecting very well).